The eSport pioneers of CS:GO

 Cloud9 was the celebrated winner of the 2018 ELEAGUE Boston, CS:GO Major Championship.
 The first time finalists won $500,000 of the $1 million prize pool.
 Ranked around number 17, Cloud9 could surprise a few people and create a few upsets.
-They might be a good bet with relatively favourable odds due to their lower placing in the world rankings.
+They might be a good bet with relatively favorable odds due to their lower placing in the world rankings.
 FaZe Clan is another highly regarded team set to burst onto the scene in 2019.
 The team includes Norwegian Håvard “rain” Nygaard, joined by rifler Finn “karrigan” Andersen, and Nikola “NiKo” Kovač.
-Niko gained notoriety and fame with his skilful gameplay while with competing team mousesports.
+Niko gained notoriety and fame with his skillful gameplay while competing team mousesports.
 He is renowned for his precise aim and leadership qualities.
-Although FaZe Clan were ultimately beaten by Cloud9 in the Boston ELEAGUE major, big things are expected of them in 2019.
+Although FaZe Clan was ultimately beaten by Cloud9 in the Boston ELEAGUE major, big things are expected of them in 2020.

 Get Informed & Choose Wisely